4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start standalone_tablet
 ```

 **Notice**: After the service is started, the standalone_tablet.pid file will be generated in the bin directory, and the process number at startup will be saved in it.
-If the pid inside the file is running, the startup will fail
+If the pid inside the file is running, the startup will fail.

 ### Deploy Nameserver